Theory of Change vs. Logic Model: Complimentary Tools

 According to the Social Impact Learning System proposed by SoPact here, this modern approach consists of three stages: Data Collection & Management, Impact Analysis, and Impact Communication.

 For both the Theory of Change and the Logic Model, the steps can be applied to utilize data and create meaningful social impact effectively:

-In the Data Collection & Management stage, the models help identify what kind of data is relevant to track and how it can be collected and managed efficiently.
+- In the Data Collection and management stage, the models help identify what kind of data is relevant to track and how it can be collected and managed efficiently.
 This process ensures that the gathered data is valid, reliable, and comprehensive, providing a strong base for meaningful analysis.